-Community Therapy is a preferred provider of Physiotherapy and Occupational Therapy for most of the home care providers in our region.
+Community Therapy is a preferred provider of Allied Health services for most of the home care providers in our region.

-A key way that Physiotherapy and Occupational Therapy helps home care providers is by improving their consumer’s ability to remain living at home longer.
-We help people get stronger, more balanced and have equipment and modifications to their home that make their environment safer.
+A key way that allied health services help home care providers is by improving their consumer’s ability to remain living at home longer.

-We integrate strongly with our partner organisations, our staff essentially become their staff.
-As a result, we are key team members of those organisations.
+We integrate strongly with our partner organisations, our staff essentially become part of their clinical team.

 We ensure the coordinators and home care providers are kept up to date with reports and progress notes of all visits that our clinicians complete.
 Our clinicians also phone coordinators, and have clinical discussions, as well as attend case conferences and monthly meetings as required and even provide education for staff.

 How do you communicate with the family of the homecare patient?

 It all depends on consent.

 We will communicate with the family of the homecare client however the client would like.
 As an example, the client may consent for us to liaise with their daughter, but not their son.

 If we are to disclose medical information about someone to another party, we must have consent from the person we’re treating.

 If an older adult has already provided power of attorney or guardianship to another party, and Community Therapy has been made aware of that, we are able to liaise with that person because consent has been provided.